genneth/Glider/README.md

 #### Build FPGA Gateware using GUI

 There are 2 ways to build the gateware.
 One is using Xilinx's ISE GUI, another is using build script.
-Both should work.
+Note that on a freshly cloned repo, you will need to build with GUI at least once to re-generate all necessary IPs.

 1. Open ISE Project Navigator
 2. Click `Open Project...`, open `Caster/rtl/spartan6/caster.xise`